UMaine Maine Matters Program 2018-2019

 Maine’s Top Scholars

-The top 20 accepted students from Maine who apply for this scholarship program will receive a scholarship that covers 100% of tuition and fees2.
+The top 20 accepted students from Maine will receive a scholarship that covers 100% of tuition and fees2.
 Top Scholar awards are renewable for 4 years with a maintained 3.3 GPA.
 All Top Scholar offers we be rewarded and mailed no later than February 15.

 - SAT/ACT Scores